practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 Again, we see the phenomenon of multiple implementations (with one being already dead): PAKCS, KiCS2, Curry2Go, MCC: https://www.curry-lang.org/implementations/overview/

 And again, same like [Mercury](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury#mercury), also Curry is a "purely declarative" programming language (*).

+Fun fact: both languages, Curry and Mercury, first appeared in 1995.

 <br/>